Andrewp2/lean-experiment/US_GRAPHICS_STYLE_GUIDE.md

 - Avoid stock photography unless it is documentary and neutral

 ## Motion
+- Prefer no animation to minimal animation
-- Minimal animation
+- Prefer minimal animation to maximal animation
-- Use motion only for state changes (expand, collapse, toast)
-- Keep durations short and easing subtle

 ## Content voice and labeling
 - Write like documentation and reports